f5devcentral/f5-asm-policy-templates/README.md

 # f5-asm-policy-template-v13
-ASM default generic policy templates for version 13.1
+The XML files are ASM default generic policy templates for version 13.1

 These templates are the same as the built-in the included with the version.